adamsilver/adamsilver.io-jekyll/_posts/2014-10-01-the-boring-front-end-developer.md

 title:  "The boring front-end developer"
 date:   2014-10-01 09:00:01
 categories: js featured
+description: Cool front-end developers are always pushing the envelope, jumping out of their seat to use the latest and greatest and shiniest of UI frameworks and libraries.
+However, there is another kind of front-end developer, the boring front-end developer.
+Here is an ode to the boring front-end developer, BFED if you will.
 ---

 *Cool* front-end developers are always *pushing the envelope*, jumping out of their seat to use the latest and greatest and shiniest of UI frameworks and libraries.